 Updated 14 Dec 08 and 30 Jun 19.

 This section provides a chronology of events that shaped the period that “Berlin 1969” describes.
 This website carries the catch-phrase “on the hinge of history” or “midpoint of the Cold War” because 1969 was midway between the Allied discussions in 1944 of the expected Occupation and the 1994 farewell parades of the Allies.
 Or, it was midway between the end of the Berlin Blockade in 1949 and the fall of the Berlin Wall in 1989, events which were much more dramatic than the diplomatic and military symbolism.
-It was the year in which the Warsaw Pact finally began to function as a multi-state entity, rather than being only an extension of Soviet power.
+It was the year in which the Warsaw Pact and Comecon finally began to function as a multi-state entity, rather than being only an extension of Soviet power.
 A few world events and events before and after this period are included as references for readers unfamiliar with this now-obscure period.
 Some sources or alternative chronologies on-line for this period are listed below as links.
 Notes listed in green are the author’s personal observations.
 This page will be updated from time to time.

 To read a *.pdf go to the bottom of the frame and choose either to download it or expand the document to full screen.

 For a German-language look at these years from a Berlin perspective, visit: